David Somerville (judoka)

-David Somerville (born 9 May 1974) is a Scottish judoka.
-He represented the United Kingdom at the 2000 Summer Olympics in Sydney.
+David Taylor Somerville (born 9 May 1974) is a former judoka.
+He represented Great Britain at the 2000 Summer Olympics in Sydney and Scotland at the Commonwealth Games.

 Judo career

 Somerville is a two time champion of Great Britain, winning the British Judo Championships in 1998 and 2002.

+He represented the 2002 Scottish team at the 2002 Commonwealth Games in Manchester, England, where he competed in the 66 kg category and won a silver medal after defeating Emmanuel Kojo Nartey of Ghana, Heath Young of Australia before losing the gold medal bout to James Warren of England.

+At the 2000 Olympic Games, Somerville competed in the men's 66 kg half-lightweight category.